There are dozens of smaller plates, the seven largest of which are:

 A good example of this type of plate boundary is the San Andreas Fault complex, which is found in the western coast of North America and is one part of a highly complex system of faults in this area.
 At this location, the Pacific and North American plates move relative to each other such that the Pacific plate is moving north with respect to North America.

 At divergent boundaries, two plates move apart from each other and the space that this creates is filled with new crustal material sourced from molten magma that forms below.
 The genesis of divergent boundaries is sometimes thought to be associated with the phenomenon known as hotspots.
 Here, exceedingly large convective cells bring very large quantities of hot asthenospheric material near the surface and the kinetic energy is thought to be sufficient to break apart the lithosphere.
-The hot spot believed to have created the Mid-Atlantic Ridge system currently underlies Iceland which is widening at a rate of a few centimetres per century.
+The hot spot believed to have created the Mid-Atlantic Ridge system currently underlies Iceland which is widening at a rate of a few centimeters per century.
 Such hot spots can be very productive of geothermal power and Iceland is actively developing this resource and is expected to be the world's first hydrogen economy within twenty years.

 Divergent boundaries are typified in the oceanic lithosphere by the rifts of the oceanic ridge system, including the Mid-Atlantic Ridge, and in the continental lithosphere by rift valleys such as the famous East African Great Rift Valley.
 Divergent boundaries can create massive fault zones in the oceanic ridge system.
 Spreading is generally not uniform, so where spreading rates of adjacent ridge blocks are different massive transform faults occur.
 These are the fracture zones, many bearing names, that are a major source of submarine earthquakes.
 A sea floor map will show a rather strange pattern of blocky structures that are separated by linear features perpendicular to the ridge axis.
 If one views the sea floor between the fracture zones as conveyor belts carrying the ridge on each side of the rift away from the spreading center the action becomes clear.
 Crest depths of the old ridges, parallel to the current spreading center, will be older and deeper (due to thermal contraction and subsidence).

 It is at mid-ocean ridges that one of the key pieces of evidence forcing acceptance of the sea-floor spreading hypothesis was found.
-Airborne geomagnetic surveys showed a strange pattern of symmetrical magnetic reversals on opposite sides of ridge centres.
+Airborne geomagnetic surveys showed a strange pattern of symmetrical magnetic reversals on opposite sides of ridge centers.
 The pattern was far too regular to be coincidental as the widths of the opposing bands were too closely matched.
 Scientists had been studying polar reversals and the link was made.
 The magnetic banding directly corresponds with the Earth's polar reversals.
 This was confirmed by measuring the ages of the rocks within each band.
 In reality the banding furnishes a map in time and space of both spreading rate and polar reversals.

 The nature of a convergent boundary depends on the type of lithosphere in the plates that are colliding.
 Where a dense oceanic plate collides with a less-dense continental plate, the oceanic plate is typically thrust underneath, forming a subduction zone.
 At the surface, the topographic expression is commonly an oceanic trench on the ocean side and a mountain range on the continental side.